 The CCPC notification form contains a specific section in relation to ancillary restraints and the CCPC will assess the impact of notified restraints in its determination.
 Ancillary restraints which are referred to in the notification, and which constitute restrictions that are directly related to the implementation of the transaction approved by the CCPC, will also benefit from the approval of the transaction.

 The CCPC generally follows the approach of the European Commission to the assessment of ancillary restraints as set out in the European Commission’s Notice on Ancillary Restraints.

-While the PCA and its implementing rules do not contain any references to ancillary restraints, the PCC’s review of mergers and acquisitions, which involves an assessment of whether the transaction would substantially prevent, restrict or lessen competition in the relevant market, would cover ancillary restraints (i.e. non-competition clauses).
+While the PCA and its IRR do not contain any reference to ancillary restraints, the PCC’s review of mergers and acquisitions, which involves an assessment of whether the transaction would substantially prevent, restrict or lessen competition in the relevant market, would cover ancillary restraints (i.e. non-competition clauses).
 An ancillary restraint which does not substantially prevent, restrict or lessen competition is generally allowed by the PCC.

 According to the praxis of the ComCo, ancillary restraints such as non-competition clauses, licensing agreements, supply and delivery obligations are also examined in the context of merger control and therefore covered by the ComCo's decision, if they are directly connected with the implementation of a merger project and are necessary for it.

 However, agreements that are not directly and necessarily connected with the merger will be examined in a separate antitrust procedure (unlawful agreements affecting competition and unlawful practices by dominant undertakings, see article 5 and 7 Cartel Act).